 Rasus y Bannau Checkpoint Guide

-There are 9 checkpoints on the 100km race, 6 on the 75km Ultra Trail and 4 on the marathon.
+There are 7 checkpoints on the 100km race, 5 on the 40 mile Ultra Trail and 4 on the marathon.
 The race checkpoint location and distances are described below.
 The checkpoint locations can best be seen on the interactive maps available on the main event page.

 Water will be provided at all checkpoints along with a mix of snacks.
 As is standard in Ultras and as per your compulsory kit there will not be any plastic cups for water or hot drinks.
 If you would like a hot drink you must have a suitable hard plastic cup and hot drinks will not be served into soft flasks or soft cups.
 Larger checkpoints will provide more substantial food, details of which can be found below.

-There is a drop bag available for both ultra distance races.
+There is a drop bag available for 100km ultra distance race.
 Details of which can be found at the bottom of the page.

 Some of the checkpoints are remote with minimal parking or restricted access and therefore there are some points on the route and checkpoints which supporters or race crew are not allowed.
 There are also some parking restrictions and considerations at other checkpoints.
 Specific details of which are provided below on the checkpoints guide.